digitalsurgeons/toggles-switches/README.md

 ## Installation ##

-To get started, download toggles-switches.js and include in your page or as part of a build process.
+To get started, install the [Bower](http://bower.io/) package or directly download toggles-switches.js and include in your page or as part of a build process.
 And that's it!
 Everything else is expressed using data-attributes directly within your HTML, read on for more.

+	# install package with Bower
+	$ bower install --save toggles-switches

 ## Toggles